 The proposal as amended is generally consistent with the amended Stage 1 consent restricting the envelopes of the urban blocks.
-The unit mix, unit and private open space sizes and the northern setback changes to the Stage 1 consent has been detailed as above.
+The unit mix changes to the Stage 1 consent has been detailed as above.
 The proposed FSR and heights comply with Condition Nos.
 12 and 15 of the consent however do not comply with the BBLEP 2013 height or FSR requirements.
 The applicant has submitted a Clause 4.6 variation to justify both standards and these have been accepted.